The Quiet Skill Behind Decisive Leadership: Discernment Over Distraction

 Yet few are taught how to develop it, and even fewer stop long enough to notice they’ve lost it.

-Discernment Isn’t Instinct—It’s Discipline
+Discernment in Leadership Isn’t Instinct—It’s Discipline

 According to McKinsey’s “Decision-Making in the Age of Urgency” report, fewer than 25% of organizations are good at stopping bad decisions before they escalate.
 And more than 70% of senior leaders say their teams struggle to distinguish between urgent and important. [^1]

-The Leadership Cost of Indiscriminate Decision-Making
+The Cost of Indiscriminate Decisions

 In my work coaching senior leaders, one red flag shows up repeatedly: the reluctance to pause.
 When leaders feel pressure to react to everything—emails, board comments, competitors’ moves—they stop leading and start absorbing.